 #23 AppNeta

-AppNeta Performance Manager is a network and application performance monitoring solution that provides visibility into business-critical networks and apps as experienced from remote locations.
+AppNeta Performance Manager is a network and application performance monitoring tool that provides visibility into business-critical networks and apps as experienced from remote locations.
 The platform utilizes a four-dimensional monitoring system that looks at web applications, network flows, network packets, and network pathways.

 As part of its monitoring solution, AppNeta's APM technology includes 2,000 built-in applications and gives users the option to create their own custom application definitions as necessary.